kasrkad/telegram_bot_codes/README.md

 # telegram_bot_codes
-bot for getting 1c codes in telegram
+bot for getting 1c codes from site and send for user with phone number in telegram

-Try make some useless bot for checking sms codes, from sms-provider site , devino.com
+Try make some useless bot for checking sms codes, from sms-provider site , devinotele.com